WalterNadalin/ParallelMatrixMultiplication/README.md

   make
   ```
   in the main directory, it will produce the `multiplication.x` executable,
 - the executable will generate two $n\times n$ matrices with random entries and multiply them.
-To **run**, for example with 3 processes using $16\times 16$ matrices it is possible to use the command
+To **run**, for example with 3 processes using $16\times 16$ matrices, it is possible to use the command
   ```bash
   mpirun -np 4 ./multiplication.x 16
   ```